SiddhiH11/SCM/GIT-README.md

 # 🔹 What is Git?

 -Git → Local version control system (tracks code changes)
+     → Git is a free and open-source distributed version control system (DVCS) designed to manage changes to files, especially source code, over time

 # 🔹 1.
 Setup & Config